 Driving in bad weather

-On overhead message signs - regional control centres will flash up important travel messages warning you of delays and advising of alternative routes.
+On overhead message signs - motorway control centres will flash up important travel messages, including warning you of delays and advising of alternative routes.
 There are also automatic signs telling you how long it will take traffic to reach certain destinations at that time.

 On long journeys, consider taking a break at regular intervals - and that's an ideal time to check the traffic conditions on the road ahead.

 While you are safely parked, check the latest information via your mobile phone, iPhone or laptop.
-Never stop on the hard shoulder to do this.
+Never stop on the hard shoulder to do this and never use your mobile phone while driving.

-There are also information points with screens displaying live traffic updates at most motorway service areas.
+The Highways Agency also has information screens displaying live traffic updates at most motorway service areas.

 Follow the Highways Agency on Twitter